-In the previous post we started to understand the basic difference between radiation chemistry and photochemistry.
-We concluded that photochemistry is a branch of radiation chemistry that deals exclusively with radiation in the UV, visible and IR region only.
+In the previous post, we started to understand the basic difference between radiation chemistry and photochemistry.
+We concluded that photochemistry is a branch of radiation chemistry that deals exclusively with radiation in the UV, visible, and IR regions only.

-Though ,different electrons have different energy (we know ,they occupy different energy levels /orbits),the energy of all these electrons of any atom is typically comparable to the energy of radiation in the UV, visible or IR region.
-Thus, when radiation in this range(energy around 1 to 10 eV) is shone upon the atom, specific electrons absorb that energy, get excited and form products.
+Though, different electrons have different energy (we know, they occupy different energy levels /orbits), the energy of all these electrons of an atom is typically comparable to the energy of radiation in the UV, visible, or IR region.
+Thus, when radiation in this range(energy around 1 to 10 eV) is shone upon the atom, specific electrons absorb that energy, get excited, and form products.
 This is the basis of a photochemical process.

 On the other hand, the protons and neutrons sit in the nucleus and are bound by very strong nuclear forces.
-The energy in the UV, visible or IR region is far too less to disrupt the nuclear forces and thus, the nucleus remains unaffected in photochemical reactions.
-However, high energy radiation (gamma or X-rays) have sufficient energy to overcome these nuclear forces and thus, they bring about nuclear reactions.
-These rays have enough energy (e.g.– energy of a -ray photon is around 1,000,000 ev !!) to ionize the molecules.
+The energy in the UV, visible, or IR region is far too little to disrupt the nuclear forces and thus, the nucleus remains unaffected in photochemical reactions.
+However, high-energy radiation (gamma or X-rays) have sufficient energy to overcome these nuclear forces, and thus, they bring about nuclear reactions.
+These rays have enough energy (e.g.– the energy of a -ray photon is around 1,000,000 ev !!) to ionize the molecules.
 Thus, they are also called ionizing radiations.
 These nuclear reactions are very different from the typical reactions we study in chemistry.
 (We will learn nuclear chemistry in detail later).
-Now that we have a fair understanding of the difference between nuclear and photochemical reactions , let us begin to study photochemistry basics.
+Now that we have a fair understanding of the difference between nuclear and photochemical reactions, let us begin to study photochemistry basics.

 THEORY OF PHOTOCHEMISTRY

-In a photochemical reaction, a molecule absorbs a photon of light and gets energized to an excited state , which leads to formation of products.
-Thus, this process consist of two procesess-
+In a photochemical reaction, a molecule absorbs a photon of light and gets energized to an excited state, which leads to the formation of products.
+Thus, this process consists of two processes-

 - Primary process – Light is absorbed to produce the excited molecule (light is absorbed only if the energies of the incident radiation and the electrons are same).The absorbed light has energy high enough to dissociate the reactant molecule to form free radicals.